-1. What is a Proxy Error?
+1. What is a Error?

 HTTP status codes are generally categorized into five groups: Informational Responses (1xx), Successful Responses (2xx), Redirection Messages (3xx), Client Error Responses (4xx), and Server Error Responses (5xx).
 This guide will focus on Client Error Responses and Server Error Responses.
 This is because 1xx codes rarely appear in practical use, 2xx codes indicate successful requests, and 3xx codes trigger automatic redirects—none of these three require additional action from users.

-2. Causes Behind Proxy Errors
+2. Causes Behind Errors

 In reality, websites monitor various aspects of visitors’ information, including IP addresses, detailed browser data, and specific actions within the site’s domain.
 It’s similar to being a guest in someone’s home, where every move is observed.
-Proxy errors can arise from multiple reasons: the user’s IP address may have been marked as “abnormal” by the website, overly aggressive data scraping or crawling may have triggered the site’s security mechanisms, or the target server itself may be experiencing technical failures that prevent it from responding to requests.
+IP errors can arise from multiple reasons: the user’s IP address may have been marked as “abnormal” by the website, overly aggressive data scraping or crawling may have triggered the site’s security mechanisms, or the target server itself may be experiencing technical failures that prevent it from responding to requests.

 3. Client Error Responses (4xx Series)